Barklim/bio/docs/Readme.TODO.md

 #### Todo

+- Fix java version and node issue on Android
 - Еrror handling from backend
 - Update packages which one alerting in Metro Bundler
 - Theme Provider, Composed provider for flat providers